SruthiMorusu/NewtonX/README.md

 # NewtonX
-A RESTful Web Service for Student using Java and Maven
+A RESTful Web Service to search Student Details from Google Spreadsheet using Java and Maven

 Requirements